-In accordance with section 773(a)(1)(B) of the Act and the Statement of Administrative Action accompanying the Uruguay Round Agreements Act, 35 to the extent practicable, Commerce determines NV based on sales in the comparison market at the same level of trade (LOT) as the EP.
+In accordance with section 773(a)(1)(B) of the Act and the Statement of Administrative Action accompanying the Uruguay Round Agreements Act,37 to the extent practicable, Commerce determines NV based on sales in the comparison market at the same level of trade (LOT) as the EP.
 Pursuant to 19 CFR 351.412(c)(1), the NV LOT is based on the starting price of the sales in the comparison market or, when NV is based on constructed value (CV), the starting price of the sales from which we derive the adjustments to CV for selling expenses and profit.
 For EP sales, the U.S. LOT is based on the starting price of the sales in the U.S. market, which is usually from the exporter to the importer.

-To determine whether comparison market sales are at a different LOT than EP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.
-If the comparison market sales are at a different LOT and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the LOT of the export transaction, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
+To determine whether comparison market sales are at a different LOT than EP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.38 If the comparison market sales are at a different LOT and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the LOT of the export transaction, we make a LOT adjustment under section 773(a)(7)(A) of the Act.

-Nan Ya reported that it sold to two home market channels of distribution (i.e., end-users and distributors) and that it performed most of its selling functions at the same or similar levels of intensity in both channels of distribution.
-Because the selling activities to Nan Ya's customers
+Nan Ya reported that it sold to two home market channels of distribution (i.e., end-users and distributors) and that it performed most of its selling functions at the same or similar levels of intensity in both channels of distribution.39 Because the selling activities to Nan Ya's customers did not vary for sales in the home market through its two channels of distribution, we preliminarily determine that there is one LOT in the home market.